 - How does 5GS know about the current number of PDU Sessions being established in the network slice?
 Which NF(s) need to know about this information?

-- Whether and how does 5GS enforce such quota when a UE requests to establish a new PDU Session to the network slice and that would cause the quota to be exceeded, e.g., whether 5GS rejects, accepts without guarantee, or accepts with lower service quality?
+- Whether and how does 5GS enforce such quota when a UE requests to establish a new PDU Session to the network slice and that would cause the quota to be exceeded, e.g. whether 5GS rejects, accepts without guarantee, or accepts with lower service quality?
 What is the mechanism needed in 5GS?

 - How does 5GS selectively enable this quota only for Network Slices that require it?